CLSPhila/AIIntakeAssistant/Readme.md

 - Create a recording you'd like to use for a test.
 Simply reading out something like one of the examples in the propmt in app.py will be a good place to start.
 - Run `python app.py`

+## Note:

+Hopefully this is obvious, but in case its not, all names, ages, etc. in this repository are totally made up.
+Any correspondence with any real people, living or dead, would be totally coincidental.